ChrisPDev/WorldSimulator/Documentation/Docs.md

   - Uses `RelayCommand` for UI interaction.
   - Integrates with `SimulationManager` and `SelectionManager` for simulation logic.
   - Logging is routed through `NatureLogger` and filtered by selection.
+  - The `Planet` property provides a high-level container for the world and can be extended with planetary features in the future.

 ---